jinpeng-leeds/jinpeng-leeds.github.io/index.md

 Comparing various current evalution ways from related disciplines

-How to design the civic engagement questionnaire
+How to design a civic engagement questionnaire

 > Research Objectives and Questions